OpenHelix-Team/LLaVA-VLA/README.md

 ## 🔥News
 - **2025.06.15** 🌟 We are proud to introduce LLaVA, a model designed to balabala.

+## TODO
+- [ ] Deploy our model on [RoboTwin](https://github.com/TianxingChen/RoboTwin) benchmark, a real-world-aligned simulator with dual-arm.
+- [ ] Release real-world demo.
+- [ ] Release models based on more baselines.

 ## 📌Contents
 - [Overview](#model-overview)